newking9088/gpt_llama_rag_fine_tuning_classification/llm_general_knowledge.md

 2. **Bi-Encoder**: Creates batches of text embeddings to be stored and used in information retrieval tasks like search.
 Bi-encoders process query and document independently, making them more efficient for large-scale retrieval.

-## Chunking Strategies
+# Chunking Strategies in Semantic Search

-Since embedding models have fixed token windows, chunking is used to turn larger documents into smaller pieces:
+Embedding models have fixed token limits, so large documents must be split into smaller **chunks**.
+Choosing the right chunking strategy is critical — it impacts retrieval accuracy, context preservation, and response quality.

+---

+## Common Chunking Strategies

-1. **Natural Breaks Chunking**: Dividing text at natural boundaries like page breaks, paragraphs, or sections
+1. **Natural Breaks Chunking**
+   - **How**: Split at logical boundaries (e.g., headings, sections, paragraphs, page breaks).
+   - **When to use**: Best for structured documents (reports, manuals, research papers) where natural divisions preserve meaning.
+   - ✅ Preserves human-readable structure
+   - ❌ May create chunks that are too large or too small

+2. **Fixed-Size Chunking**
-2. **Fixed-Size Chunking**: Breaking text into chunks of consistent token lengths
+   - **How**: Divide into consistent token or character lengths (e.g., 500 tokens per chunk).
-3. **Semantic Chunking**: Creating chunks based on topic coherence using clustering algorithms
+   - **When to use**: Best when document structure is inconsistent or not meaningful.
+   - ✅ Ensures predictable size for embeddings
+   - ❌ Risk of splitting related ideas across chunks

+3. **Semantic Chunking**
+   - **How**: Use topic modeling or clustering to group sentences/paragraphs by semantic similarity.
+   - **When to use**: Best for knowledge bases or mixed-topic documents.
+   - ✅ Keeps conceptually related information together
+   - ❌ More computationally expensive to preprocess

-4. **Sliding Window Chunking**: Creating overlapping chunks to maintain context between adjacent text segments
+4. **Sliding Window Chunking**
+   - **How**: Create overlapping chunks (e.g., 200 tokens with 50-token overlap).
+   - **When to use**: Best when **related information spans across paragraphs or pages**.
+   - ✅ Maintains continuity across chunk boundaries
+   - ❌ Increases storage and index size

-5. **Recursive Chunking**: Creating hierarchical representations of documents
+5. **Recursive Chunking**
+   - **How**: Start with large sections, then break into progressively smaller sub-chunks if needed.
+   - **When to use**: Best for hierarchical or multi-level documents (e.g., legal contracts, textbooks).
+   - ✅ Allows multi-granularity retrieval (section → paragraph → sentence)
+   - ❌ More complex to implement

+---

+## Handling Related Information Across Pages/Paragraphs

+- Use **sliding windows** to create overlapping chunks so cross-paragraph/page context is preserved.
+- Combine with **metadata tagging** (e.g., page number, section ID) to help the retriever reassemble context.
+- For documents with recurring cross-references (e.g., contracts, manuals), consider **semantic chunking + recursive chunking** to group related references.
+- In production RAG systems, a hybrid approach (e.g., *natural breaks + sliding window overlap*) often yields the best balance of **coherence** and **retrieval accuracy**.

+---

 <img src="images/semantic_search_with_ce.png" alt="Evolution of NLP models" width="150%"/>